 #5: Lack of visibility into cash requirements

 Without an integrated P2P and AP system, often the first time a business is aware of a liability is when the invoice lands in AP.
 Delays within AP processes don't help matters either, creating uncertainty for individual budget-holders who are wondering whether they've under or over-spent.
-At an organisation-wide level, a lack of insight into day-to-day spending can leave a company suddenly short of cash and also impair meaningful decisions on big investments.
+At an organization-wide level, a lack of insight into day-to-day spending can leave a company suddenly short of cash and also impair meaningful decisions on big investments.
 'Can we afford it?' may be a killer question that no-one can really answer.

 Issues #1-5 can prove a massive expense for organisations – and a colossal waste of resources.
 At the same time, AP processes can create a choke point for the business and a barrier to broader organisation-wide finance, purchasing and supply chain transformation efforts.